-Tesco's Hudl may be a low-cost tablet, but it can be a great music player.
-It supports all the major music formats including MP3, AAC, Flac and Vorbis, and has both on-board stereo speakers and a headphone jack so you can use it with your own pair of earbuds.
+Tesco's Hudl 2 may be a low-cost tablet, but it can be a great music player.
+It supports all the major music formats including MP3, Flac, Ogg and WAV, and has both on-board stereo speakers and a headphone jack so you can use it with your own pair of earbuds.

 There are apps available for popular online music streaming services such as Spotify and Napster, but it's also easy to get your own tracks onto the Hudl by following our step-by-step guide.

 First connect your Hudl to your computer via the USB lead that came with your tablet.

 Wait for your computer to recognise the tablet and install any drivers it may need to work with the Hudl.